Minimizing distortions within panorama

 Implement the following to limit the impact of distortions within panoramas:

 • Higher frequency of panorama triggering.
-When capturing very small panoramas per area or room, there are no adjacent panoramas which can help humans understand the real appearance of the environment captured.
+When capturing a very small number of panoramas per area or room, the issue is that there are no adjacent panoramas which can help us to understand the real appearance of the environment captured.

 • Keeping an optimal distance from objects.
 Whenever possible keep a distance of more than one meter from objects, which should be captured within panoramas.